Chapter 1

 His relatives wanted him to be a rabbi like his father, but when József took his Abiturium—the final exam—he deliberately failed Hebrew, while passing everything else.
 József had decided to become a teacher.

 For a Jewish graduate of a Budapest Gymnasium in 1911, there were many career opportunities.
-Even at this late date the Austro-Hungarian Empire was basically a feudal regime, ruled by great landowning families with antiquated traditions.
-Since they refused to engage in anything so unspeakably bourgeois as trade, the Jews had been encouraged to enter commerce and industry as well as the professions, the arts and sciences and literature.
-By 1911 they had achieved a "preponderating" position in the nation's economic and cultural life; nearly half of all Hungarian lawyers, physicians, and journalists were Jewish.
+Even at this late date the Austro-Hungarian Empire was basically a feudal regime, ruled by great landowning families who upheld antiquated traditions; and since the gentry refused to engage in anything so bourgeois as trade, they encouraged the Jews to enter commerce and industry as well as the professions, arts and sciences and literature.
+Education was the key to establishing status and security, and no one in Hungary valued education more highly than the Jews.
+By 1911 they had achieved a “preponderating” position in the nation’s economic and cultural life; nearly half of all Hungarian lawyers, physicians, and journalists were Jewish.

-There is a Hungarian phrase, Ez jó iskola volt neki, which can be translated as "It was an education for him," "It taught him a lot," "It did him a power of good," or even "It made a man of him."
+There is a Hungarian phrase, Ez jó iskola volt neki, which can be translated as “It was an education for him,” “It taught him a lot,” “It did him a power of good,” even “It made a man of him.”

 In 1911, at the age of nineteen, József Ehrlich cast his lot in with education.

-It was customary for teachers in secondary schools to graduate from a university, and in later years József would hint that he had attended one; but he more likely went to a Budapest tanítóképző or teachers college.
-There for three years he was trained as a tanító, an elementary schoolteacher, and during the last year or two he got to do some bona fide teaching.
-This was at a fasor or "park school," a home for half-orphans who had lost one parent and could not be kept by the widowed one—a situation József was familiar enough with.
+It was customary for teachers in secondary schools to graduate from a university, and in later years József would hint that he had attended one; but he more likely went to a Budapest tanítóképző or teachers college[20].
+There for three years he was trained as a tanító, an elementary schoolteacher; and during the last year or two he got to do some bona fide teaching.
+This was at a fasor or “park school,” a home for half-orphans who had lost one parent and could not be kept by the widowed one—a situation József was certainly familiar with.
+There he taught math and history[21] on what would be a junior high level, to twelve- and thirteen-year-olds.
+For this he received not only meals but a little money, and thus was able for the first time to buy himself such things as suits of clothes (as well as lamp oil).

 Ha szép lyánnyal van találkozásom, Whenever I meet a lovely girl,